Maybe you just got your first Mac, or maybe you’re a long-time user looking for something new. Either way, this will surprise you:

 Pillars of Eternity

 Expectations were high, but Obsidian delivered.
-Created with the help of over 70,000 Kickstarter backers, this is a satisfying RPG.
+Created with the help of over 70,000 Kickstarter backers, this is a satisfying RPG and one of the finest games released in 2015.
 Pillars of Eternity features real-time gameplay, an elevated camera angle (just like you remember it), detailed party customizations, and tons of dialogue.
 This game has all the ingredients to do old-school RPGs justice.
 Pillars of Eternity may look and feel old-school, and that might turn you off.
 But don’t be fooled by appearances.
 This is a great game that tells a great story, and if you’re into RPGs, you owe it to yourself to try it.

 Also, Obsidian Entertainment did an excellent job on Pillar of Eternity’s Mac version.
 The port is bug-free and easy on the system requirements: